-Another example is if LISTSERV Maestro is installed behind a proxy, where URLs for external access need to use the proxy's host name and port, which then transparently forwards the requests to the actual tracker host behind it.
-In this case, the administrator would set the proxy's host name and the proxy-port that is forwarded to the HTTP port on the tracker host as the default "Tracker Host" and "HTTP Port" setting, to be used by all accounts.
+For example, if LISTSERV Maestro is installed behind a proxy, where URLs for external access need to use the proxy's host name and port, which then transparently forwards the requests to the actual tracker host behind it.
+In this case, the admin would specify a tracking URL using the proxy's host name and the proxy-port that is forwarded to the HTTP port on the tracker host as the Default Tracking URL setting that is to be used by all accounts (also see Section 24.3 Server Name Aliases and Proxies).